AlicanAkyol/sems/README.md

 # Anti Sandbox and Anti Virtual Machine Tool

-The project is maked for malware analyzer.
+The project is maked for malware researcher.

 ### VirtualBox Detection
   - Files